stack-of-tasks/talos-data/README.md

 This might be changed in the future to cope with a different equilibrium point.

-Finally to have the state of the joint you need to add the following lines:
+Finally to have the state of the joint in the topic */joint_states* you need to add the following lines:
 ```
     <transmission name="leg_${prefix}_1_passive_trans">
       <type>transmission_interface/SimpleTransmission</type>